Shaun Sipos

-Shaun Sipos (born October 30, 1981) is a Canadian actor, known for playing Jack on the ABC series Complete Savages, Eric Daniels on Life Unexpected, David Breck on The CW series Melrose Place, Aaron Whitmore on The CW's The Vampire Diaries, and Adam Strange on Syfy's Krypton.
+Shaun Sipos (born October 30, 1981) is a Canadian actor, known for playing Jack on the series Complete Savages (2004–2005), David Breck on Melrose Place (2009–2010), Eric Daniels on Life Unexpected (2010–2011), Aaron Whitmore on The Vampire Diaries (2013–2014), Adam Strange on Krypton (2018–2019), Luke Tillerson on Outer Range (2020–2023), David O'Donnell on Reacher (2022–2023).

 Life and career

-Sipos was born in Victoria, British Columbia, and is of ethnic Hungarian descent from Croatia.
+Shaun Sipos was born in Victoria, British Columbia, and is of ethnic Hungarian descent from Croatia.
 He is the older brother of actress Jessica Sipos.
-On December 29, 2020 it was announced that he had become engaged to his girlfriend, actress Lindsey Morgan.

 Sipos' television credits include a series regular role on the sitcom Maybe It's Me, guest starring roles on Smallville, Black Sash, ER, and CSI: Miami, and a supporting role on Special Unit 2.
 His feature film credits include Final Destination 2, The Skulls III, Superbabies: Baby Geniuses 2, Comeback Season, The Grudge 2, and Lost Boys: The Tribe.
 In 2009, Sipos was cast as David Breck in The CW's Melrose Place, a reboot of the 1990s Fox primetime soap opera of the same name.

-Sipos appeared in the series Life Unexpected as a teacher who becomes a love interest of the main character, Lux.
+Sipos appeared in the series Life Unexpected as Eric Daniels, a teacher who becomes a love interest of the main character Lux Cassidy (Britt Robertson).
 He played a regular role on Syfy's space fantasy Dark Matter as Devon Taltherd.

+Personal life

+Sipos married actress Lindsey Morgan on September 21, 2023, in Austin, Texas.